Did you know there are recession-proof businesses that you can start, even during a recession?

 You could write about anything you are passionate about!
 If you’re passionate about decorating, you could start a blog for people who want to learn how to decorate their homes.

 Not sure how to get started making passive income with affiliate marketing?
-Earn More Writing is a great course that can show you how to write well- better writing, means more affiliate opportunities!
+Freelance Write From Home is a great eBook that can show you how to write well- better writing, means more affiliate opportunities!

 7. Freelance Writing